UNIVERSITY – BUSINESS – RESEARCH – TECHNOLOGY – INNOVATION – INVESTMENT – COLLABORATION

 University-Business interactions are of increasing importance to universities, governments and societies.
 Universities play important roles in teaching and training young people, undertaking fundamental and applied research, and acting as promoters of economic development.
 Universities play vital roles in local economies as employers and consumers, but also increasingly as hubs of entrepreneurial and business activity.
 University research feeds new ideas into business and industry; university graduates are the dynamic workforce of new and existing enterprises.

 Universities and governments are pouring huge effort and resource into developing environments that allow entrepreneurship and business interactions to thrive.
 Developing the most appropriate strategy for a university in a certain place at a certain time is a highly complex task.
 Setting the right governance framework to oversee the implementation of the strategy, and then leading and managing the effective operations and implementation are also complex tasks.
-Technology Transfer Innovation provides consulting expertise on the strategy, governance and operations of university-business interactions, university technology transfer and entrepreneurship.

 Before Oxford, Tom spent seven years in technology transfer at Bristol University, where he was Managing Director of Bristol Innovations Ltd, and four years previously at University College London.
 In 2003 Tom was Chairman of UNICO, the UK’s university technology transfer association.
 Tom has advised numerous universities and organisations on technology transfer and innovation management, and spoken at conferences around the world.